Vail Lake Race Report

 MattyD, me, JoFo, Kemler.
 Repeat.

 I tried to prove something on my first two laps.
 I managed a 55:59 and 55:42.
 Not bad.
 After that, I kinda fell apart.
 I was pretty un-motivated.
 We were solidly in first place for Expert.
 We had the other Expert team camping right next to us and they had been talking about hanging WAY back after the first few laps.
 Hell, after my first lap, we were ahead by 14 minutes.
 That's good.
-By the time we hit the sleepy-time hours, I was starting to lose it mentally.
+By the time we hit the sleepy-time hours, I was starting to los

 I don't know what happened.
 We were doing well.
 Kemler was stoked on my bike.
 Everybody felt fine.
 We were having fun.
 But it was cold.
 In the 40's during the night.
 And it was humid.
 I couldn't find anything.
 My brain was working against me.
 I was slightly dehydrated after my third lap, or rather, that's when I noticed it.
 I don't know what it was but I just wasn't feeling it anymore.
 I wanted to go to sleep.
 And NOW!